My Dashboard

 • What is team fund sharing?

 Each Rider has an individual fundraising commitment.
-These fundraising commitments all total up to a team’s total fundraising commitment.
+These fundraising commitments total up to a team’s total fundraising commitment.
 In order for every member of a team to be able to Ride in BellRinger, the team just needs to have met its total fundraising commitment.

 If the team has not met its total fundraising commitment but one or more Riders on the team have exceeded their individual fundraising commitments, the team captain can email Ride@BellRinger.org to work on distributing those excess funds to help other Riders on the team meet their individual fundraising commitments.